sighpcedu/sighpcedu.github.io/content/_index.md

 {{< card "Announcements" >}}

-### Register for our upcoming virtual event on [GenAI in HPC Education](https://sighpceducation.acm.org/events/ai-in-education/)!
+### Register for our upcoming virtual event on [GenAI in HPC Education and Training](https://sighpceducation.acm.org/events/ai-in-education/)!

 {{< /card >}}